tc39/proposal-weakrefs/README.md

 ### Scheduling of finalizers and consistency of multiple `.deref()` calls

 There are several conditions where implementations may call finalization callbacks later or not at all.
-The WeakRefs proposal works with host environments (e.g., HTML, Node.js) to define exactly how the `FinalizationGroup` callback is scheduled.
+The WeakRefs proposal works with host environments (e.g., HTML, Node.js) to define exactly how the `FinalizationRegistry` callback is scheduled.
 The intention is to coarsen the granularity of observability of garbage collection, making it less likely that programs will depend too closely on the details of any particular implementation.

 In [the definition for HTML](https://github.com/whatwg/html/pull/4571), the callback is scheduled in [task queued in the event loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loops).
 What this means is that, on the web, finalizers will never interrupt synchronous JavaScript, and that they also won't be interspersed to Promise reactions.
 Instead, they are run only after JavaScript yields to the event loop.